rebeljelly2147/My-Portfolio/README.md

 - **Optimized Performance**: Employ Suspense and Preload techniques to deliver a blazing-fast user experience.

 ## 🌐 Live Demo
 Experience it in action!
-Check out the <a href="abhishek-singh-raka-portfolio.netlify.app" target="_blank">Live Demo</a>.
+Check out the <a href="https://abhishek-singh-raka-portfolio.netlify.app" target="_blank">Live Demo</a>.
 <!-- Experience it in action!
 Check out the <a href="https://shridharportfolio.netlify.app/" target="_blank">Live Demo</a>. -->